dmidlo/histdata.com-tools/docs/reconstruction-public-interfaces.md

 ```

 Portfolio order is not scientific rank.
 A powered dossier can only reduce the
 eligibility granted by retained campaign evidence.
-The expanded qualified
-HistData campaign admits only the diagonal self-excitation marked-Hawkes
+The current powered dossier
+makes diagonal and full self/cross excitation eligible; the frozen HistData
+product portfolio deliberately selects only diagonal self-excitation.
+Failed,
-variant.
-Failed, underpowered, and refused engines remain inspectable, but they
+underpowered, refused, and eligible-but-unselected engines remain inspectable,
-cannot enter a committed product and never become a silent fallback.
-Inspect
+but they cannot enter a committed product and never become a silent fallback.
-resolved audits and evidence with:
+Inspect resolved audits and evidence with:

 ```sh
 histdatacom reconstruction --json portfolio \